 Place casserole dish on one half of prepared baking sheet.
-Coat a piece of foil with cooking spray and cover casserole with sprayed side of foil.
+Coat a piece of foil with cooking spray and cover casserole, sprayed side down.

 Bake the Casserole and Garlic Ciabatta

 Bake casserole in hot oven, 15 minutes.

 Carefully remove foil from casserole.
 Place ciabatta on empty half of baking sheet, cut side up.